 - Video capture format: H.264

 Additionally, this webcam comes with some fairly decent microphone and lighting options (its specialty is recording clear footage in low light conditions), so if you wanted to get started without adding a ring light or an external microphone, this could be an ideal option.

 While some new streamers may be satisfied with the microphone capabilities of their webcam, many others are going to want to buy a dedicated mic.
 If you’re one of those streamers, then we recommend the HyperX SoloCast.

-It’s compact design is also in its favour.
-It fits with 3.8-inch and 5.8-inch threaded setups and can be used with the majority of mic stands or boom arms, meaning that however you want to position yourself and your microphone on camera, you should be able to do so without too much trouble.
+Its compact design is also in its favor.
+It fits with 3.8-inch and 5.8-inch threaded setups and can be used with the majority of mic stands or boom arms, meaning that however you want to position yourself and your microphone on the camera, you should be able to do so without too much trouble.
 Its own stand is fully adjustable and can even fit under monitors on most desktop setups.